TinyBase logoTinyBase

 Thumbnail of Vite app

-In fact, there are six templates for TinyBase, depending on whether you want to use TypeScript or React.
+In fact, there are eleven templates for TinyBase, depending on whether you want to use TypeScript or React, and the integrations you want to target.
 Instructions are available in the README of each:

 TemplateLanguageReactPlus